Digital banking adoption

 We asked Brits who have already opened an account with a digital-only bank or intend to in the next five years why they made this decision.
 For the second year in a row, the convenience that comes with digital banking was named as the main reason for opening an account (41%).

 Customers are also motivated by better rates that digital-only banks may offer, which is the second most popular reason for Brits opening an account (39%).
 The third most attractive reason is the low transaction fees when using these bank cards abroad (28%).
+Interestingly, a fifth of people (19%) said that liking the look of the card was a reason for getting an account.

 Challenger bank adoption by age group